Azure/azure-iot-sdks/c/readme.md

 Miscellaneous tools: compilembed, mbed_build, traceabilitytool (checks spec requirements vs code implementation).

-## API reference
+## API reference documentation

-API documentation can be found here:
+API reference documentation can be found online at http://azure.github.io/azure-iot-sdks/c/api_reference/index.html.

+If you clone the repository to your local machine, you can also find a copy of the API reference documents here:

 ```
 {IoT device SDK root}/c/doc/api_reference/html/index.html